dzanotelli/drypy/drypy/docs/tutorial.rst

    from drypy.deputy import sheriff

-   @sheriff()
+   @sheriff
    def foo(bar):
        # do this and that
        pass

    @foo.deputy
-   def foo_substitute(bar):
+   def foo(bar):
        # do this
        # DON'T do that
        # log a message
        pass

-When *drypy* dryrun mode is set to **True**, *foo_substitute* will be executed in place of *foo*.
+When *drypy* dryrun mode is set to **True**, the function marked by *foo.deputy* will be executed in place of the fisrt defined *foo*.

 .. important::

-   While placing the custom substitute within the same namespace of the original function, remember to define the deputy with a different name.
-Not doing so, the deputy function will be always called in place of sheriff with no reguard of the dryrun on/off status.

-Example:

-..   code-block:: python

-   class Pippo:
-        @sheriff(method=True)
-        def do(self):
-            # never called
-            print('foo')

-        @do.deputy
-        def do(self):
-            # always called
-            print('bar')

-   drypy.set_dryrun(False)

-This code block will always print `bar` even if dryrun is correctly set to `False` because the deputy function is overriding the sheriff.
+   Since the deputy function will receive the same args you use to pass to the sheriff, it's advised that the two function signatures correspond.
+   Otherwise, if you think that the sheriff function signature may change in the future, you can use the generic syntax `*args, **kw` for the deputy args.

 Advanced usage